You can configure a virtualization client (hypervisor) for Amazon Web Services (AWS) to use a separate Admin account for data protection operations.

-After you configure access to an Admin account, you can initiate operations from the tenant account, but the operations use resources such as VSA proxies and MediaAgents that are deployed in the Admin account.
+After you configure access to an Admin account, you can initiate operations from the tenant account, but the operations use resources such as access nodes and MediaAgents that are deployed in the Admin account.

-Operations can use Windows and Linux proxies, and can include Windows and Linux instances.
+Operations can use Windows and Linux access nodes, and can include Windows and Linux instances.

 You must add JSON permissions to both Admin and Tenant accounts.

 The admin account can use an access key and secret key for authentication, or an IAM role, or an STS assume role with IAM policy.

-The tenant (user) account must use an access key and secret key, or an STS assume role with IAM policy, for authentication.
+The tenant (user) account can use an access key and secret key, or an STS assume role with IAM policy, for authentication.

 You cannot use replication/disaster recovery replication (from VMware to Amazon or from Amazon to Amazon) using resources that are in another account.
 For example, to replicate VMs to Account1, you must use the resources in Account1.
 You cannot use the resources in Account2.